lancemao/authing-sample-backend/README.md

 # authing-sample-backend

 Suppose you are building an on-line shopping application.
 Right after your user identifies himself in your front end UI, He starts to request some protected resource from your backend, for example, his order history.
+How do you authenticate your user?

 There are many IdP (identity provider) out there, in this example, we try to integrate with an IdP called [Authing](https://www.authing.cn/).